Georgianna Coff: Larimer County and death

-It is documented that Georgianna started receiving care on May 27, 1924, at the Larimer County Hospital "Old folks home".
+It is documented that Coff started receiving care on May 27, 1924, at the Larimer County Hospital Old Folks home.
 She lived and worked there for 17 years, until her death.

-Georgianna Coff died on March 7, 1941, at the Larimer County "Old Folks" home.
-Earlier that day, she had been visited by Mrs. Helen MacGregor, who departed approximately an hour before Coff's passing.
+Georgianna Coff died on March 7, 1941, at the Larimer County Old Folks home.
 She was 87 years old and was laid to rest in Grandview Cemetery in Fort Collins.
+Although her grave is unmarked, Coff is buried alongside the Lunn family.